ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 ### TC-25: User can select multiple subjects

-**Description:**  Verify that the user is allowed to select multiple subject
+**Description:**  Verify that the user is allowed to select multiple subjects

 **Preconditions:**
 - User has navigated to https://demoqa.com/automation-practice-form